Tracking Pupil Progress

 Because children develop at different rates and have differing needs, they will work in the band which is appropriate to them to make sure that learning makes sense.
 Extra help or challenge is given to make sure they are learning at the right level.

 As children develop through each Band, we track their progress very carefully.
-Each Band is broken into 3 steps which roughly represents a term’s progress.
-Over the year the steps are called: beginning – (B) ‘within’ – (W) and ‘secure’ – (S)
+Each Band is broken into 6 steps which roughly represents a term’s progress.
+For more information about this please see out Assessment Policies below.

 Tracking Progress in the EYFS